Migrating from AWS Lambda to Knative

 Build a Function Image

 The next step is to create a container image from your function.
-Since the function is intended run on a Kubernetes cluster, it must be containerized.
+Since the function is intended to run on a Kubernetes cluster, it must be containerized.
 Knative Functions facilitates this process for developers, abstracting the complexities of Docker and Dockerfiles.

 1. Navigate into the ~/get-emojis directory: